On this page, you’ll find a list of the top 20 search engines in the world.

 Data Source: StatCounter Search Engine Market Share

 You can learn more about these search engines by visiting these other pages: top 5 search engines list, top 10 search engines list, top 15 search engines list, top 50 search engines list, and top 100 search engines list.
-Or by visiting this guide with only Google search alternatives.
+Or visit this guide with the top private search engines that don’t track you.

 Top 20 Search Engines In The World Summary